doomvox/raku-study/notes/talks/multidispatch_vs_case/compare_multi_and_case.md

 4.  there's an "is default" trait available to break ties in type specificity

     1.  not quite the same as the given/when "default"

+5.  has other features: e.g. airity

+    1.  need to review what named arguments do